Scaling limit of the uniform infinite half-plane quadrangulation in the Gromov-Hausdorff-Prokhorov-uniform topology: Introduction

 Neither peanosphere convergence nor GHPU convergence implies the other.
-However, we expect that the curve-decorated planar maps which converge to SLE$_{16/\gamma^2}$-decorated $\gamma$-LQG in the peanosphere topology also converge in the GHPU topology (with respect to the $\gamma$-LQG metric, which has not yet been constructed for $\gamma\not=\sqrt{8/3}$), and in fact converge in both topologies jointly.
-Proving this remains an open problem even for $\gamma=\sqrt{8/3}$; see Section~\ref{sec-open-problems}.
+However, we expect that the curve-decorated planar maps which converge to SLE$_{16/\gamma^2}$-decorated $\gamma$-LQG in the peanosphere topology also converge in the GHPU topology (this uses the $\gamma$-LQG metric space, which has so far only been constructed for $\gamma=\sqrt{8/3}$), and in fact converge in both topologies jointly.
+In the case of site percolation on a uniform triangulation (which corresponds to $\gamma = \sqrt{8/3}$), this joint GHPU/peanosphere convergence will be proven in the forthcoming work~\cite{ghs-metric-peano}, building on~\cite{gwynne-miller-perc} which shows GHPU convergence of a random planar map decorated by a single percolation interface.
+However, it remains open for other models.

-{\bf Acknowledgements} E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
+{\bf Acknowledgements} We thank two anonymous referees for helpful comments on an earlier version of this paper.
+E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
 E.G.\ also thanks the hospitality of the Statistical Laboratory at the University of Cambridge, where this work was started.
 J.M.\ thanks Institut Henri Poincar\'e for support as a holder of the Poincar\'e chair, during which this work was completed.